askjohngeorge/vapi-vct/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Vapi for providing the voice AI assistant platform

 ## Disclaimer